 In December, Longmeadow was named a Dementia Friendly town, in part due to efforts we initiated with other community partners.
-We continue to offer educational workshops on dementia in the community, and we have been training staff as well.
+We continue to offer educational workshops on dementia in the community, and we have been training team members as well.

 Laura Lavoie, Glenmeadow’s director of Life Enrichment, is one of three Positive Approach to Care (PAC) trainers in Western Mass.
-She has been sharing her knowledge with staff members in six-hour sessions that offer them techniques for better approaching difficult personalities and situations.
+She has been sharing her knowledge with team members members in six-hour sessions that offer them techniques for better approaching difficult personalities and situations.

-“Instead of thinking, ‘This person is frustrating,’ a staff member can learn to recognize dementia, so they can instead think, ‘I understand this about you, and I can help,’” Emily explains.
-“It makes life easier for everyone—residents, family members, staff—and it makes the experience of working together more pleasant.
+“Instead of thinking, ‘This person is frustrating,’ a team members member can learn to recognize dementia, so they can instead think, ‘I understand this about you, and I can help,’” Emily explains.
+“It makes life easier for everyone—residents, family members, team members—and it makes the experience of working together more pleasant.
 People are really energized and inspired by this training.”

 Emily says Laura has already trained half of our employee team.
-“We are striving to become the first—and potentially the only—life plan community in Western Mass with a fully trained staff,” she says.
+“We are striving to become the first—and potentially the only—Life Plan Community in Western Mass with a fully trained team members,” she says.
 “All members of our team should have the knowledge and confidence to interact with and assist all residents, regardless of their cognitive level.”

 If you would like to learn more about Glenmeadow’s offerings, please contact Torrie Dearborn at firstname.lastname@example.org or 413-567-5547.